 Imaging tests for staging

 Patients suspected of having nasopharyngeal cancer must undergo examination with a nasopharyngeal mirror or endoscope, and lesions are biopsied.
-Open cervical node biopsy should not be done as the initial procedure (see Neck Mass Neck Mass Patients or their family members may notice a mass on the neck, or one may be discovered during routine examination.
+Open cervical node biopsy should not be done as the initial procedure (see Evaluation of Neck Mass Neck Mass Patients or their family members may notice a mass on the neck, or one may be discovered during routine examination.
 A neck mass may be painless or painful depending on the cause.
 When a neck... read more ), although a needle biopsy is acceptable and often recommended.

 Prognosis for Nasopharyngeal Cancer